MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Installation

+Rename `Set-ADDSFirewallPolicy.Starter.json` to `Set-ADDSFirewallPolicy.json`.
+Review the available configuration items with sample values in `Set-ADDSFirewallPolicy.Sample.json` and use any, that you want to be configured in your environment.
+All the configuration items with their possible values are documented in the [Configuration](#configuration) chapter.

-If you finished with modifying all required configuration settings in the `Set-ADDSFirewallPolicy.json` file, it is recommended to review the [set of rules](#inbound-firewall-rules-reference) that will be deployed by the GPO.
+Once you are finished with modifying all the required configuration settings in the `Set-ADDSFirewallPolicy.json` file, it is recommended to review the [set of rules](#inbound-firewall-rules-reference) that will be deployed by the GPO.

-Once the review is completed, you can begin with the deployment.
+After the review is completed, you can begin with the deployment.

 Open Powershell and run the `Set-ADDSFirewallPolicy.ps1` script: